thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 By passing a value (population) to this scale, it will give us a corresponding color.

-We can use this in the template itself, by binding the scale to an attribute
+We can use this in the template itself, by binding the color value to an attribute

 ```html
 <circle